mykelbarua/ChatGpt-CodeX/README.md

 # ChatGpt-CodeX
 This is a practice project.
-This project have been made by using OPENAI API.
+This project had made by using OPENAI API.

 Live Link - [https://chat-gpt-codex-pi.vercel.app/]